pioj/ImageLevel/README.md

 ### Current Features

-- Wizard creates a palette of Tiles*(color+prefab)* for every color found.
+- Wizard #1 creates a palette of Tiles*(color+prefab)* for every color found.
-- Wizard reads from a Sprite and generates the Tilemap level.
+- Wizard #2 reads from a Sprite and generates the Tilemap level.
-- **NEW:** Wizard extracts shapes from CompositeCollider2D and creates several colliders.
+- Wizard #3 extracts shapes from CompositeCollider2D and creates several colliders.
 - **NEW:** Option toggle to ignore colliders generation.
 Useful for backgrounds or painting tiles.
 - Supports Multiple Sprites packed within an Atlas.
 - Allows to take special Tiles *(animated/Player/Dynamics)* apart from the common ones *(Statics)*.